Search for X/Z-shaped radio sources from TGSS ADR 1: Results

-The distribution of the angle between major and minor axes in XRGs is shown in the histogram of Figure \ref{fig:X-angle}.
-A good fraction of the sources show wings in near perpendicular direction.
-For 38\% of the sources, the secondary wings make $80-90$ degree angle with the primary lobes.
-Figure \ref{fig:X-angle} shows that the number of sources with smaller angles between major and minor axes gradually decreases.
+The distribution of the angle between primary and secondary axes in XRGs is shown in the histogram of Fig \ref{fig:X-angle}.
+A good fraction of the sources shows wings in a near perpendicular direction.
+For 60 per cent of the sources, the secondary wings make an $80-90$ degree angle with the primary lobes.
+Fig \ref{fig:X-angle} shows that the number of sources with smaller angles between primary and secondary axes gradually decreases.
+It should be noted that the deficit of wings at a narrow-angle to the primary jets is at least in part due to selection, as they would not be noticeably distinct unless at a substantial angle.

-The example of 9 ZRGs are shown in Figure \ref{ZRG}.
-The optical images from DSS2 (red) are overlaid with the radio images from TGSS ADR 1.
-Of the 24 ZRGs presented in the current paper, 20 percent (5) are FR I radio galaxies and 58 percent (14) are FR II radio galaxies.
-For five ZRGs, the jet morphology is so complex that they could not be classified.